colinsongf/kubeflow-ml-azure/kubeflow/README.md

 brew install kubernetes-helm
 `

+or download the appropriate binary from https://github.com/helm/helm/releases and place it on your PATH.

 # Helm install in kubernetes
 Create tiller service account and give it cluster admin role
 ```